appjs/appjs/README.md

 __AppJS is under heavy development.
 Expect many API changes and things to break.__

-## Quick Start
+## Zero Configuration Quick Start

-Binary packages are available for Windows, Linux, and OS X (not for all architectures yet).
-These packages include everything needed to get started with AppJS, including a double clickable launcher.
-These packages include Node in them, they are zero dependency builds.
+The below packages include everything needed to get started with AppJS, including Node.js, all dependencies, binaries, and a launcher ready to go out of the box.
+1.)
+Extract to a folder.
+2.)
+Double click on launch.
+3.)
+Hello World.

 AppJS 0.0.13 Complete Distributables: